Sony A6500 vs HX95

 It is notable that the A6500 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the A6500 and the HX95 are recent models that are part of the current product line-up.
-The A6500 replaced the earlier Sony A6300, while the HX95 does not have a direct predecessor.
+The HX95 is a recent model that features in the current product line-up of Sony.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is the Sony A6500 better than the Sony HX95 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.